notothen/redfish-ws23/README.md

 **16:00-18:00** End of workshop

-- joint dinner?
+- joint dinner

 ### Thursday 16th March

 Departure from Nuuk (participants from ISL)
 /
-Free day or extra time for discussion (participants from DEU)
+Free day/fishing trip and extra time for discussion (participants from DEU)

 ## Participants